 - SSD/AFK characters are OFF-LIMITS.
 Do not kill, maim, or steal from a character who is SSD.
 If a character goes SSD mid-roleplay, give them some time to rejoin before continuing, if applicable.
 If they do not come back, use judgement as to whether it is reasonable (and fair) to continue roleplay without them or not.
 It is acceptable to rob from SSDs if something on their person provides an item that is immediately vital to your character (helps keep the character alive).
 As necessary, you can ask for guidance via adminhelp.

-- The station’s primary power source and atmospherics systems are generally off-limits in terms of catastrophic sabotage, due to the impact they can have on the round.
+- The ship's primary power source, telecommunications, thrusters, ammunition storage, and atmospherics systems are generally off-limits in terms of catastrophic sabotage, due to the impact they can have on the round.
 If you think you have a really good reason to mess with either, adminhelp first to get clearance.

 On playing with antagonists